browserengineering/book/book/http.md

 Telnet in Python
 ================

-So far we\'ve communicated with another computer using `telnet`.
+So far we've communicated with another computer using `telnet`.
 But it turns out that `telnet` is quite a simple program, and we can do the same programmatically.
 It'll require extracting host name and path from the URL, creating a *socket*, sending a request, and receiving a